Making Friends and Creating College Experiences

 Friendship Fields Academy

-This program is designed for high-functioning special need adults and will feature a curriculum that has been mapped out for four years.
+Friendship Fields Academy is designed for high-functioning special need adults after graduating from high school or earning a GED.
+The program features a curriculum that has been mapped out for four years.
 The students will study such topics as first aid, nutrition, interpersonal skills, vocational skills and much more.
 Students may have the opportunity for work-study experiences with various University departments.

 Testimonials From Our Friends